-Additionally, in 2014-2015, Andrew collaborated with Brian Wilson and Kacey Musgraves on their duet Guess You Had to Be There.
+Additionally, Andrew collaborated with Brian Wilson and Kacey Musgraves on their duet Guess You Had to Be There.
 The song is featured on Wilson’s album No Pier Pressure, which made it to #1 on Amazon.
 Rolling Stone declares, “The breezy tune, on which Musgraves sings the verses and Wilson the choruses, sounds tailor-made for summertime radio play.”
 Meanwhile, Andrew has opened for Carrie Underwood, Clint Black, Eli Young Band, Randy Houser, Toby Keith, Love and Theft, and Neal McCoy.

 About Andrew Salgado